microsoft/tsiclient/docs/UX.md

 where the parameter ``data`` follows the shape definied in [Chart Data Shape](#chart-data-shape), ``chartOptions`` contain some subset of the properties defined in [Chart Options](#chart-options), and ``chartDataOptionsArray`` is an array of objects that contain a subset of properties definied in [Chart Data Options](#chart-data-options).

-A line chart can hold three different types of plots - a line plot, and event plot, and a categorical plot.
+A line chart can hold three different types of plots - a line plot, an event plot, and a categorical plot.
 The type of plot for each data group is specified with the [DataType](#chart-data-options) Chart Data Option, and multiple types are possible concurrently in one line chart.
 An example of all three types in one chart can be found in [this example](https://tsiclientsample.azurewebsites.net/noauth/multipleseriestypes.html).
 Special Chart Data Options are used when dataType is non-numeric: heght, valueMapping, and onElementClick. rollupCategoricalValues is unique to groups with datType of categorical.